MithrilJS/mithril.js/docs/releasing.md

 Whenever a new feature branch is opened, a reviewing maintainer should add the correct semver label to their PR (`major` | `minor` | `patch`).
 If no label is set, `patch` is assumed.

-If a `major` or `minor` feature branch is merge, but no labels were set, you can go back and apply the labels and then re-run the `pr` workflow in github actions, this will recalculate the semver version.
+If a `major` or `minor` feature branch is merged but no labels were set, you can still go back and edit the semver labels.
+On label change the release pr will automatically be regenerated and will recalculate the semver version.

 ## Updating mithril.js.org